 4. Prepare your bedroom and bed

 - Only use your bedroom for sleep and intimacy.
-Relax in another room before bed.
+Relax in another room before going to bed.

-- The ideal bedroom temperature for sleep is 60 to 70 °F (17 to 21 °C).
+- The ideal bedroom temperature for adults is approximately 66 to 70 degrees Fahrenheit (19 to 21 degrees Celsius).
+Infants and older adults may need a slightly warmer room temperature though.
 Try to create that temperature with the heating, windows, fan, and appropriate bedding for the season.

 - Make sure the bedroom isn’t stuffy.
 Unless it’s freezing outside, opening a window to let fresh air in can help.